Pubic lice

 • Pubic lice (or 'crabs') are tiny insects (parasites) that live in coarse body hair, such as pubic hair.

-• They're most commonly spread by sexual contact, and you can get pubic lice by direct skin-to-skin contact with someone who has been infected.
+• They're most commonly spread by sexual contact, and by direct skin-to-skin contact with someone who is infected.

-• Itching in your pubic area is the most common symptom of pubic lice infestation.
+• Itching in your pubic area is the most common symptom.

 • Pubic lice infestations don't cause serious harm but can cause a lot of irritation.

-• If you have pubic lice, your doctor will want to check for other sexually transmitted infections (STIs) and do a sexual health check.
+• If you have pubic lice, your healthcare provider will want to check for other sexually transmitted infections (STIs) and do a sexual health check.

 Two young men laughing outdoors